htcondor/htcondor/docs/version-history/development-release-series-89.rst

   randomized (before, this was always done).
   :ticket:`7556`

+- Added a very basic ``PROVISIONER`` node type to the *condor_dagman* parse language and plumbing.
+When this work is completed in a future release, it will allow users to provision remote compute resources (ie. Amazon EC2, Argonne Cooley) as part of their DAG workflows, then run their jobs on these resources.
+  :ticket:`5622`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking